Nonye2K3/chia/FAQ.md

 No. You have at least 20 seconds and often more time to respond to challenges.

-# Do I have to be connected to the internet or synced to the blockchain to plot?
+# Do I have to be connected to the internet or synced to plot?

 No. Plotting can be done entirely offline and needs nothing from the blockchain to complete.
 The only time you have to be online and synced is when you're farming so that you receive new challenges for the next sub blocks and transactions to include in a transaction block if you're lucky enough to win one of them and get the transaction fees.